Cooperation, competition and multi-scale reorganisation: reconfigurable assembly of spherical colloids under combined electric and magnetic fields: Results and Discussion

-At lower electric field frequencies (5---20 kHz), where particles typically adopt planar configurations,\cite{barros2025assembly}, the competing influences of the E and B fields lead to the formation of stable yet complex structures.
-The competition here arises because in this frequency regime, the electrohydrodynamic force\cite{ristenpart2004assemblypre,ristenpart2007electrohydrodynamic} dominates over electrical dipole-dipole interactions, leading to structure formation on the horizontal (x-y plane) while the magnetic forces are still dipolar only, leading to stacking along the z axis.
-The electrohydrodynamic (EHD) force on particle $i$ due to the EHD flow originating from sphere $j$ is given as:\cite{zhang2025numerical}
+At lower electric field frequencies (5-20 kHz), where particles typically adopt planar configurations,\cite{barros2025assembly} the competing influences of the E and B fields lead to the formation of stable yet complex structures.
+The competition here arises because in this frequency regime, the electrohydrodynamic force\cite{ristenpart2004assemblypre,ristenpart2007electrohydrodynamic} dominates over electric dipole-dipole interactions, leading to structure formation on the horizontal (x-y plane) while the magnetic forces are still dipolar only, leading to stacking along the z axis.
+The tangential EHD force field surrounding a spherical colloidal source particle situated close to an electrode is given as:\cite{ma2015inducing, ristenpart2004assemblypre}

-where $A_j$ is a parameter characterizing the strength of the EHD velocity, $a$ is the particle radius, and $h_i$ is the height of the $i$th particle from the substrate.
-The $i$th particle will experience a stronger EHD force when the $j$th particle is closer to the substrate ($\sim h_j^{-2}$).
-As discussed in our earlier work, the tangential flow velocity and hence the EHD force is dependent on the frequency ($\sim \omega ^{-1}$) of the applied E field.
-At lower frequencies, therefore (5--20 kHz), the EHD force is dominant over the dipolar force, thereby forming the planar non close-packed structures.
+where $\bar\omega = \frac{\omega h}{2 \kappa D}$ is the scaled frequency, $\kappa^{-1}$ is the Debye screening length, D is the ion diffusivity, $h$ is the separation between the two electrodes and $\beta=0.04$ is a scaling factor.\cite{ma2015inducing} As discussed in our earlier work,\cite{barros2025assembly} the tangential flow velocity and hence the EHD force is dependent on the frequency ($\sim \omega ^{-1}$) of the applied E field.
+At lower frequencies, therefore (5-20 kHz), the EHD force is dominant over the dipolar force, thereby forming the quasi-planar non close-packed structures.